 There are four major models of Intervention and the model chosen is decided by working together with all participants.
 Most trained Interventionists will use a model or a combination best fit for the individual.

-At Inland Detox, we use a five-step approach to participating in an Intervention.
+At Inland Detox, we use a five-step approach to participating in a drug addiction Intervention.
 Everyone we speak with deserves the time to truly map out the most successful plan of action.

 Intervention must begin with understanding and researching the person, the family dynamics, the drug abuse or alcohol abuse, the background, and any and all events leading up to the point of seeking help.
 Both the Interventionist and the family will discuss the behaviors of the person needing treatment.